 Structuring the Shipping Delay Email

 You might ask, “how do I start?”
-Well, the best way to start is by thinking of the email structure.
+Well, the best way to start is by thinking of this type of customer service email structure.
 How do you want your message to come across?
 From the subject line to your closing sentence, your message needs to be clear and cohesive.

 Start with the subject line

 It’s as simple as that — start with the subject line.
-In the case of informing your customers of delays, it’s best to make the subject line convey that message.
+In the case of informing your customers of delays or even potential delays, it’s best to make the subject line convey that message.
 Be upfront and honest with your customers.
-By starting with a message like ‘we apologize — your recent purchase has been delayed,’ you are able to set the tone.
-And, you have the chance to catch the customer’s attention.
+By starting with a message like ‘we apologize for the delay — your recent purchase has been delayed,’ you are able to set the tone.
+And, you have the chance to catch the customer’s attention regarding the late delivery.

 Set proper expectation in the body

-Setting the tone doesn’t just stop at the subject line.
-Now, it’s time to expand.
+Setting the tone as an apology letter doesn’t just stop at the subject line.
+Now, it’s time to expand in order to create the best customer experience.
 By thanking your customer for their business in the intro paragraph, you remind them how valuable they are.
 Expressing gratitude to the customer allows you to start the email off on the right foot.

 As you continue to craft your intro paragraph, this is the time to inform the customer of shipping delays.
 Explain what’s going on, and why their product will be arriving late.
 It’s up to you if you want to provide all the nitty gritty details of logistics to your customer.
 In our opinion, you don’t need to go in-depth.
 Simply explain the issue and acknowledge that you, as an eCommerce company, are aware.